Generating Secure Passwords for your Linux Server

 For selecting secure passwords, here’s what is recommended:

-• Passwords should be at LEAST 10 16 characters in length.
+• Passwords should be a minimum of 16 characters to ensure complexity.

 Using pwgen to generate a secure password